everpub/openscienceprize/proposal.md

 upfront understanding the code and data, hoping to save time in the long term for your own research, but these savings might never materialise.
-Lowering the bar to entry is crucial as it reduces the risk associated with trying out other researchers code.
-We propose executable papers as a way to increase reuse.
+Lowering the bar to entry is crucial as it reduces the risk associated with trying out other researcher's code.
+We propose executable papers as a way to achieve just that.

-Executable papers can be achieved with a three step program.
-The first step is to use automatic execution of code so that we can be sure that this code was used to create this figure.
-The second step consists of providing a mechanism for individuals to create a copy of the code and make small modifications before re-running the analysis.
-The final step is to provide a simple way for researchers to download the modified executable paper to their local computer in order to use it as basis for future research projects.
+Executable papers can be achieved with a three step program:

+ 1. automatic execution of code so that we can be sure that this code was used to create these results;

+ 2. provide a simple mechanism for individuals to create a copy of the code and make small modifications before re-running the analysis; and

+ 3. a method for researchers to download the modified executable paper to their local computer in order to use it as basis for future research projects.

 To create novel research findings data, methods and visualisations from several executable papers can be combined.
 This significantly reduces turn around time and increases the rate at which new knowledge is created.
-Starting from an existing executable paper is free as we know that it will run and produce the results advertised.
+Starting from an existing executable paper is risk free as we know that it will run and produce the results advertised.

 Creating an executable paper is not without cost.
 However this initial